 On the way to the hospital, he had five orgasms.

 And it didn't stop there.
 Decker described kneeling next to his father's coffin to say goodbye and having nine orgasms as his entire extended family looked on.
 He had to explain to his kids why Daddy had those weird convulsions all the time—literally 100 times a day.

 Decker was diagnosed with persistent genital arousal disorder.
 It was so maddeningly frustrating and joyless, it drove him to tears.
 (Decker later came out as a transgender woman.)

-If you're looking for a more modest increase in how often you celebrate the grand finale, keep in mind that your general health is a big factor.
+If a man is looking for a more modest increase in how often he celebrates the grand finale, keep in mind that the general health of a guy is a big factor.
 The process has so many physical and mental systems wired into it that maintaining your overall well-being is crucial.